clash-lang/docs.clash-lang.org/tutorial/src/first-steps/first-circuit.md

 In Clash this means it should support the operations `Prelude.+`, `Prelude.-`, `Prelude.*`, and some others.
 Indeed, this is why Clash adds the constraint in the first place: the definition of `ma` uses `+` and `*`.
 Whenever a function works over multiple types, we call it *polymorphic* ("poly" meaning "many", "morphic" meaning "forms").
-While powerful, its not clear how Clash should synthesize this as numbers come in a great variety in (bit)sizes.
+While powerful, it is not clear how Clash should synthesize this as numbers come in a great variety of (bit)sizes.
 We will later see how to use this function in a *monomorphic* manner.

 Talking about *types* also brings us to one of the most important parts of this tutorial: *types* and *synchronous sequential logic*.